WFMT: Beethoven Network

+1991 to 2020

 The WFMT Fine Arts Circle, a member/listener support and funding group, was formed in 1991.

 In 1995, the station moved to its current location in the WTTW complex in Chicago's Northwest Side.
 The new facility included an all-digital path from studios to transmitter.
 The WFMT Jazz Satellite Network debuted two years later.

 In 2001, the station's transmitter was moved to the Sears Tower in downtown Chicago (now the Willis Tower).

 WFMT celebrated its 50th anniversary on December 13, 2001, which Chicago Mayor Richard M. Daley declared WFMT Day.

 In 2003, the station began syndication of the program "Exploring Music with Bill McGlaughlin", an informational weekday program on various themes in classical music.
 It was created by Steve Robinson and is now carried by over 50 stations in the U.S. and is heard by over 400,000 people each week.
 WFMT also launched a Fine Arts Hotline for the Chicago area that same year.

+2020s streamlining and staff and host firings and departures

+Since at least 2024, parent company company Window to the World Communications Inc. has streamlined WFMT and fired staff and long-time radio hosts; programming and management structure has also been changed or reduced.
+Long-term radio hosts Dennis Moore and Bill McGlaughlin were dismissed, and other hosts have resigned or been replaced; the undiscussed changes in staffing and management style led to WFMT employees announcing an intent to unionize in March 2025.